minio/docs/source/reference/minio-mc/mc-idp-ldap-accesskey-enable.rst

 .. start-mc-idp-ldap-accesskey-enable-desc

-The :mc:`mc idp ldap accesskey enable` enables the specified access key on the local server.
+The :mc:`mc idp ldap accesskey enable` enables the specified :ref:`access key <minio-id-access-keys>` on the local server.

 .. end-mc-idp-ldap-accesskey-enable-desc